 All right, so once again, take a look at the arrows pattern and tell me what you see.
 Drag the diamond left and right with your mouse.
 Look to see whether the translucent arrows ever reflect back the dark color of the camera lens.
 Do you see any obstruction?
 It would be very interesting to see ASET and Ideal Scope images for this diamond.

-If Blue Nile wants to compete in the realm of super ideal cut diamonds, they need to step up and get with the times.
+Obviously, if Blue Nile wants to compete in the realm of super ideal cut diamonds, they need to step up and get with the times.
 On that note, they should also seriously consider sending these diamonds to the AGS Laboratory.
-The Light Performance grading platform of the AGSL is far superior to the GIA in my opinion.
+Because the Light Performance grading platform of the AGSL is far superior to the GIA.

 Be that as it may, I would still like to see the plotting diagram for this diamond.
 At the same time, I would like to see an ASET Scope, Ideal Scope, and Hearts & Arrows scope image.
 That’s just the type of diamond buyer that I am.
 I don’t like to buy diamonds blind when these devices are readily available.
 I’ll bet that GemEx could provide these images if enough of us ask for them.

 Who comes up with this stuff anyway?
 Probably the Mad Men of Marketing.
 Which let’s face it, is the suits job.
 At the same time, my job is to help you circumvent all the marketing hyperbole.
-The intent of this article is to help you cut through the fluff, and bore down into the details which make a difference.
+In that case, I hope this article helps you cut through the fluff, and bore down into the details that make a difference.

 Assuming that you want to buy the best Astor by Blue Nile diamond available, I would look for the following:

 One thing that I’ve learned throughout the years, is not to buy into the illusion created by a brand name.
 By my standards, most brands of ideal cut diamonds leave a lot of wiggle room for proportions.
 If you were keeping count, only 16 of the 27 Astor by Blue Nile diamonds made the cut.